Bare Lane railway station: Services

 The station is served by Northern Trains local services, which operate as a regular (hourly with some peak extras) Lancaster-Morecambe shuttle.
 One return service throughout the week is extended to and from Heysham Port to meet the daily ferry to the Isle of Man.

 There are also a few longer-distance services (currently five per day Mon-Sat and on Sundays also since December 2019) from Morecambe to Skipton and Leeds via the Leeds to Morecambe Line.
 In addition, for many years the last train each weekday evening was a First TransPennine Express service from Windermere, which diverted from its route to Barrow-in-Furness.
-This service called at Lancaster, Bare Lane and Morecambe, before reversing, calling at Bare Lane again, then rejoining the West Coast Main Line and continuing via Carnforth thus avoiding the 1m 7ch section of the WCML between Hest Bank South Junction and Hest Bank North Junction.
-This was the only scheduled service to use the original 1864 curve towards Hest Bank and as such functioned as a Parliamentary train to avoid the need for formal closure proceedings for this short stretch of line.
-In the present (May 2019) timetable, just one early a.m Lancaster to Morecambe via Carnforth train takes this route to meet the TOC's franchise obligations.
+This service called at Lancaster, Bare Lane and Morecambe, before reversing, calling at Bare Lane again, then rejoining the West Coast Main Line and continuing via Carnforth, thus avoiding the 1m 7ch section of the WCML between Hest Bank South Junction and Hest Bank North Junction.
+This was the only scheduled service to use the original 1864 curve towards Hest Bank and, as such, functioned as a Parliamentary train to avoid the need for formal closure proceedings for this short stretch of line.
+In the present (May 2025) timetable, just one early morning Lancaster to Morecambe via Carnforth train takes this route to meet the TOC's franchise obligations.